DHTMLX/gantt-docs/data/desktop/how_to.md

 {{editor	https://snippet.dhtmlx.com/ii9u6wbe	Gantt.
 Clone a task}}

-Clone a task with all its subtasks and links:
+The following example shows how to clone a task with all its subtasks and links:

 ~~~js
 let child_links;